lponik/MonthlyWrap/README.md

 # Monthly Spotify Top Tracks Dashboard

 A full-stack web application that retrieves and displays a user's monthly top tracks from Spotify using Flask and React.
-This project is designed to work locally.
+Currently, this project is designed to work locally.

 ## Prerequisites